-BBC Look North investigates students’ research skills at St John Fisher
+BBC Look North investigates students’ research at

 BBC Look North reporters visited St John Fisher in Dewsbury to learn more about students’ latest research endeavour, DNA Origami.

 The secondary students from St John Fisher have become some of the youngest people to construct artificial structures using DNA.
-Towards the end of last term, the students joined pupils from Liverpool Life Sciences UTC, Sir Robert Woodard and Tapton School in Sheffield to learn to more about an emerging field of science called DNA nanotechnology, as part of the IRIS pilot for DNA Origami.
+Towards the end of last term, the students joined pupils from Liverpool Life Sciences UTC, the Sir Robert Woodard Academy in Sussex and Tapton School in Sheffield to learn to more about an emerging field of science called DNA nanotechnology, as part of the IRIS pilot for DNA Origami.

 The process has been mind-blowing.
 The graduate level equipment has been an incredible challenge and I am grateful for the opportunity to see a different side of STEM.

 The media visit to their school was an opportunity to showcase their skills and knowledge.
 During the project they learned how to manipulate DNA to enable them to design 2 and 3D objects out of the self-building material.

 Students have enjoyed the opportunity to work beyond the curriculum and delve deeper into their topics.